Dolphins earn 1st playoff berth since 2008 with Denver loss

 The Dolphins are playoff-bound even though they have been outgained by 682 yards and have scored only four more points than their opponents this season.
 In games decided by a touchdown or less, they've won nine in a row, but they haven't beaten a team that's above .500 since Week 6.

 None of that matters to long-suffering fans celebrating the Dolphins' first winning season since that 2008 playoff team.
-Miami hasn't been to the AFC championship game since the 1992 season, and last reached the Super Bowl in 1973.
+Miami hasn't been to the AFC championship game since the 1992 season, and last won the Super Bowl in the 1973 season.

 ---